 A stuffed Strudel can be either sweet or savory.
 That means that you can make a strudel dough recipe and stuff it with a savory filling and serve it as a weeknight dinner.
 This is a common dinner idea in Austrian homes! (see below recipe for savory Strudel suggestions)

-A sweet Strudel is usually stuffed with fruit or something what we call Topfen (Quark in Germany), which is a fresh plain cheese (kind of like Ricotta).
-The most famous Sweet Strudel is the apple Strudel, of course.
+A sweet Strudel is usually stuffed with fruit or something that we call Topfen (Quark in Germany), which is a fresh plain cheese (kind of like Ricotta).
+The most famous Sweet Strudel is the Apple Strudel, of course.

 What is not a Strudel dough recipe?

 Over the years another popular version of a Strudel pastry has become fashionable.
-There is a certain believe making it’s round that preparing a Strudel dough recipe from scratch is difficult and time consuming.
+There is a certain belief making it’s round that preparing a Strudel dough recipe from scratch is difficult and time-consuming.
 It’s not!

 Therefore, a many have been using puff pastry or phillo dough to prepare Strudel because these doughs can be easily bought ready made in supermarkets.
 Whereas, a ready made Strudel dough is less common in stores.

-So the believe has taken root that apparently a Strudel is originally prepared with puff pastry dough, which is completely wrong.
+So the belief has taken root that apparently a Strudel is originally prepared with puff pastry dough, which is completely wrong.
 The two doughs are different in the way they are made.